 FoundationOne Liquid in turn is a so-called liquid biopsy analysis where a blood sample is used to analyse 70 genes of a tumor’s DNA found in the bloodstream.
 The liquid biopsy method is particularly useful if it is not possible to obtain a normal tissue sample from the tumor or when the aim is to monitor the patient’s response to targeted drug therapy.

 A report is produced for the physician’s use based on the detected mutations.
 This report details which approved targeted drugs or clinical drug trials could be suitable for the patient. (foundationmedicine.fi)

 A comprehensive test report by the laboratory is prepared in connection with all the tests.
 It is important to carefully go through the test results with your treating physician.
-For the Colour test, the results are examined together with a clinical geneticist.
 This ensures that the interpretation of the test results is correct and the measures taken after the test results are appropriate.